simple2d/simple2d/README.md

 void on_key_down(const char *key) { ... }
 ```

-They can be named anything – their names in this example match the window's member names for simplicity.
-Once declared, the function pointers have to be registered with the window:
+These functions can actually be named.
+In this example, their names just match the window structure's member names for simplicity.
+Once defined, register the function pointers with the window:

 ```c
 window->on_key = on_key;